Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/walk_fly.rst

 In case you want to go back from where you started, press :kbd:`Esc` or :kbd:`RMB`, as usual.

-If the defaults values (speed, mouse sensitivity, ...) need adjustments for your project, in the :doc:`User Preferences </preferences/index>` you can select a few options for the navigation system:
+If the defaults values (speed, mouse sensitivity, ...) need adjustments for your project, in the :doc:`Preferences </preferences/index>` you can select a few options for the navigation system:

 Fly Mode